eea/eea.climateadapt/README.txt

 1. Prerequisites
 ************************************

-Make sure you have Java 1.6, Maven 3.0.5 or higher and Ant 1.7.0 or higher.
+Make sure you have Java 1.6 and Maven 3.0.5 or higher.
 This branch assumes that the built portlets, themes and layouts will be run on Liferay portal 6.2.0.
 Maven 3.0.5 or higher is used for building.
 On first build, Maven downloads the necessary Liferay Plugins SDK, and uses it for building.